GitHubStuff/ui_theme_mode_flutter/README.md

 ## Features

-Remember Theme between starts of the app.
+Remember Theme/Brightness between starts of the app.

-Redraws the widget tree when the theme is changed.
+Redraws the widget tree when the Theme/Brightness is changed.

 Allows setting the theme.